charmgil/charmgil.github.io/index.md

 (2) Outlier detection and video anomaly detection; and (3) Applications of (1) and (2) to the medical and industrial domains.

-I am also interested in: (4) AI/ICT for North Korea, Korean unification, and the development of third world countries.
+I am also interested in: (4) AI/ICT for Korean unification and the development of third world countries.

 <!--I am interested in developing and applying machine learning/data mining techniques to address large and complex data-driven problems.
 -->